rimshafatima89/python-basic-print-programs/README.md

-# python-basic-print-programs
+# Python Print Projects 🐍

-A collection of beginner-friendly Python projects focused on print statements and basic concepts.
+This repository contains beginner-level Python projects that focus on using `print()` statements and basic programming concepts.